 You could refer to any of the major Polish cities here in truth.
 Whether you are in Warsaw or Wrocław, Gdansk or Gdynia, Poznan or Łódź or wherever, you are going to have an invigorating time over Christmas.
 Krakow predictably takes the biscuit however, the Polish jewel showing off somewhat once the snow falls.
 Its Christmas Market is arguably the best in the country too.
 Poland celebrates 100 years of independence on November 11, so be prepared a true once in a century party.

-Sticking with centenaries, Latvia also celebrates its centenary in November 2018.
+Sticking with centenaries, Latvia also celebrated its centenary in November 2018.
 The Baltic nation struggled its way through various occupations during the 20th century, and its modern independence is surely going to be celebrated like there is no tomorrow.
-The weather in Riga over winter can be less than ideal, but there will be plenty of ways to warm up in the colder months of 2018.
+The weather in Riga over winter can be less than ideal, but there will be plenty of ways to warm up in the colder months of 2019.

 Johannesburg, South Africa